Wayfaring Views

 Where Do You Buy Camino Gear?

 Most of my hard core Camino gear came from REI.
 They have knowledgeable staff and a ridiculously generous return policy.
 I’ve also purchased clothing from Columbia, because I’m old and tubby and their clothing has a generous cut.
-Kuhl has some totally genius hiking pants, which I rant about below.
+Kuhl has some totally genius hiking pants.
 I also used Amazon to source some of my quirky things like gear ties.

 The Ultimate Camino de Santiago Pack List